avitalmintz/avitalmintz/README.md

   **[leakshot-web](https://github.com/avitalmintz/leakshot-web)** — Scan
   screenshots for accidentally-exposed credentials — API keys, passwords, auth tokens, credit-card and Social Security numbers — and redact them.
-Runs entirely on-device with Apple Vision OCR, or fully in the browser where images never leave your device. *Python · TypeScript*
+Runs entirely on-device with Apple Vision OCR, or fully in the browser, where images never leave your device. *Python · TypeScript*
 - **[gesture-control](https://github.com/avitalmintz/gesture-control)** — Control
   your Mac with your hands using just the camera; one MediaPipe hand skeleton